glentner/SLiPy/README.md

     http://physics.nist.gov/PhysRefData/ASD/lines_form.html

     If no arguments are given the state remains uninitialized.
-    The `name` (e.g., 'Ca III') is used to connect with the data in the ..Data.Archives.AtomicData module via the IonManager class.
-The `wavelength` need not necessarily be the exact value of the line; the line closest to that given for the `name`d ion is used.
+    The *name* (e.g., 'Ca III') is used to connect with the data in the ..Data.Archives.AtomicData module via the IonManager class.
+The *wavelength* need not necessarily be the exact value of the line; the line closest to that given for the named ion is used.
 This is by default the wavelength in vacuum, but can be the wavelength in air if the keyword argument `medium='air'` is given.
-    The created member attribute `wavelength` and `fvalue` are automatically assigned based on this procedure, but can be explicitely assigned if the `fvalue` is provided directly.
-The transition probability (Einstein coefficient) `A` simply attached as `A`.
-If not units are given for `A`, `s-1` is assigned.
+    The created member attribute wavelength* and *fvalue* are automatically assigned based on this procedure, but can be explicitly assigned if the *fvalue* is provided directly.
+The transition probability (Einstein coefficient) *A* is simply attached as *A*.
+If no units are given for *A*, *per second* is assigned.

 *Example:*
 ```python